OBDb/Subaru-WRX-STI/README.md

 The Subaru WRX STI represents the pinnacle of Subaru's performance engineering, with a rich motorsport heritage:

-- **First Generation (2004-2007)**: The first STI officially brought to North America featured a potent EJ257 2.5L turbocharged boxer engine producing 300 hp.
-Notable features included a Driver Controlled Center Differential (DCCD), Brembo brakes, and distinctive gold BBS wheels.
-This generation established the STI's reputation for exceptional performance with its advanced all-wheel-drive system and rally-bred engineering.
+- **First Generation (2004-2007)**: The first STI officially introduced to North America delivered an adrenaline-pumping experience with its EJ257 2.5L turbocharged boxer engine, producing 300 hp.
+Highlights of this generation included:
+  - The Driver Controlled Center Differential (DCCD) for customizable AWD performance
+  - Legendary Brembo brakes for unmatched stopping power
+  - Signature gold BBS wheels, instantly recognizable in motorsport circles

+With its advanced all-wheel-drive system and rally-proven engineering, this generation laid the foundation for the STI’s legendary reputation.

-- **Second Generation (2008-2014)**: The second generation brought controversial styling changes but significant performance improvements.
-The EJ257 engine was refined to maintain 305 hp while improving reliability.
-Key features included a revised DCCD system, more sophisticated SI-Drive system, and improved suspension geometry.
-The 2011 refresh introduced wide-body styling and handling improvements.
+- **Second Generation (2008-2014)**: Though its styling sparked debates among enthusiasts, this generation brought noteworthy advancements in performance and handling.
+The refined EJ257 engine maintained 305 hp while enhancing durability.
+Key upgrades included:
+  - An updated DCCD system for better traction and control
+  - The addition of the SI-Drive system, offering selectable performance modes
+  - Suspension geometry refinements for improved handling dynamics The 2011 refresh introduced aggressive wide-body styling, enhancing aerodynamics and solidifying this generation’s status as a driver’s car.

 - **Third Generation (2015-2021)**: This generation marked significant chassis improvements while maintaining the proven EJ257 powerplant, now producing 310 hp.
 Notable updates included a stiffer chassis, improved aerodynamics, and more refined interior.
 The STI received hydraulic steering (versus the WRX's electric system) and more sophisticated differential controls.
 Key features included:
   - Active Torque Vectoring